siimsams/mnt-home-assessment/README.md

+## How to run?
+In the root of this project run

+- docker compose up -d

 ## Overall goal

 Build a small order-management app composed of a frontend and a backend, demonstrating production-ready code, traceability, and ease of setup.